How to become a wedding planner or start a wedding business

-What is a wedding planner and who is it suited to?
+What does becoming a wedding planner involve and who is it suited to?

 A mix of an organiser, troubleshooter, designer, diplomat and much more, a wedding planner’s precise role is difficult to define.
 Your job will be to help couples organise the wedding day of their dreams, which means calling a rich mix of skills into play.